25 Apr Spanish Real Estate and Work Culture

 Casamona International Real-Estate

 Casamona is a real estate agency in Barcelona which focuses on offering individual properties to international clients for both sale and for long-term rent.
-The business was founded in 2004 by two Danish women, Tine Mathiassen and Anette Kragdahl, as they perceived the Barcelona real estate market to lack professionalism and customer service.
-The name ‘Casamona’ translated to English literally means ‘cosy house’.
-The emphasis on ‘cosy’ is extremely prominent throughout the business, with us employees only being told to reach out to new owners if we ourselves would live in their property.
-This cosiness, coupled with an international emphasis is what distinguishes Casamona from its competitors and has held it through thick and thin.
+Two Danish women, Tine Mathiassen and Anette Kragdahl, founded Casamona in 2004.
+The were the first online real estate company in Barcelona.
+They started the business as they perceived the Barcelona real estate market to lack professionalism and customer service.
+The name ‘Casamona’ translated from Spanish to English literally means ‘cosy house’, which was originally derived from the Danish “hyggeligt hus”.
+The emphasis on ‘cosy’ is extremely prominent throughout the business.
+Us employees are only told to reach out to new owners if we ourselves would live in their property.
+This cosiness together with international emphasis is what distinguishes Casamona from its competitors.